 Many big companies have worked out how to do it: parts of GE, most of BMW, all of Semco (a Brazilian manufacturing company).
 Many more practising it can be found here at Worldblu.
-While Worldblu calls it “democratic workplace”, it’s really more likely to be sociocratic one, since when you have a flexible organisation, it is more likely that 100% consent is necessary to achieve anything, and not merely majority rules – what a democracy is.
+While Worldblu calls it “democratic workplace”, it’s really more likely to be collaborative one, since when you have a flexible organisation, it is more likely that 100% consent is necessary to achieve anything, and not merely majority rules – what a democracy is.
 The key word here is consent.

-This is a topic that is at the core of me – how to achieve great success, great results, rewards and satisfaction in a manner which is harmonious to the group, to other participants, and to the world in general?
+How to achieve great success, with great results, rewards and satisfaction in a manner which is harmonious to the group, to other participants, and to the world in general?
 It is not through competition.
 It is through collaboration.

-I’ve seen much of the “normally” accepted alternative in many organisations, and it really is a pitiful excuse for human interaction.
-Autocratic leadership methods lead to almost total staff disconnection.
+Much of the presently accepted models in many organisations are competition based, and competition is a poor use of human potential.
+Autocratic leadership methods necessary lead to almost total staff disconnection.
 Poor performance, and whip-like management mentality becomes the norm.
 Such a culture is easy to start, and success may be evident and easy to measure, but it soon grows into a dismal forgotten failure as any long term success measures are applied – staff turnover rates soar, production efficiency, product quality, and eventual profits plummet.
 It’s simply a dismal failure at humanity, at being human even.
 Even for those directly measured to have “succeeded” they experience high stress, poor health and eventual a short, and ultimately an unsatisfying life.